 - 1. A student in possession or under the influence of alcohol and/or drugs who summons medical emergency assistance for themselves or on behalf of a fellow student experiencing a medical emergency will not face disciplinary charges under the Code of Student Conduct or Residence Hall Rules for the possession or use of alcohol and/or drugs, with the exception of the exclusions noted in the policy.
 In lieu of disciplinary charges and as a condition of such relief, students handled under this policy will usually be required to be evaluated by the University Health Center (UHC) staff and successfully complete an approved alcohol and/or drug intervention program. - 2.
 This policy also extends to the students for whom medical emergency assistance has been summoned. - 3.
-A "summons" for medical emergency assistance is deemed to be contacting police, University staff, or other officials who are designated emergency medical providers.
+A "summons" for medical emergency assistance is deemed to be contacting police, University staff, or other officials who are designated emergency medical providers. - 4.
+Students who are referred to the Substance Use Intervention & Treatment Unit will not have to pay any fees for SUIT services if the alcohol or drug violation is covered by the responsible action policy.

 Do you wonder if your friend has a problem with alcohol or drugs?
 In the past year, has your friend: Had times when they ended up drinking/using more or longer than they intended?
 More than once wanted to cut down or stop drinking or using, or tried to, but couldn't?
 More than once gotten into situations while or after drinking or using that increased their chances of getting hurt (such as driving, swimming, using machinery, walking in a dangerous area, or having unsafe sex)?
 Had to drink or use much more than they once did to get the effect they want?
 Or found that their usual number of drinks or hits had much less effect than before?
 Continued to drink or use even though it was making them feel depressed or anxious or adding to another health problem?
 Or after having had a memory blackout?
 Spent a lot of time drinking or using?
 Or being sick or getting over other aftereffects?
 Continued to drink or use even though it was causing trouble with their family or friends?
-Found that drinking or using-or being sick from drinking or using-often interfered with taking care of their job or school responsibilities?
+If the answer to any of these questions is yes, please help your friend by referring them to the University Health Center , Substance Use Intervention and Treatment (SUIT) Program (301) 314-8106.
+You can also seek support for yourself by calling that same phone number and scheduling an appointment with a substance use therapist to learn about how to care for yourself while feeling concerned Found that drinking or using-or being sick from drinking or using-often interfered with taking care of their job or school responsibilities?
 Given up or cut back on activities that were important or interesting to them, or gave them pleasure, in order to drink or use?
 More than once gotten arrested, been held at a police station, or had other legal problems because of their drinking or use?
 Found that when the effects of alcohol or drugs were wearing off, they had withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, or a seizure?
-Or sensed things that were not there?
+Or sensed things that were not there? about a friend's substance use.
 Adapted from Rethinking Drinking , The National Institute on Alcohol Abuse and Alcoholism